-It is estimated that close to 25% of the U.S. population has some sort of tattoo.
+It is estimated that close to 25% of the U.S. population has a tattoo.
 Eventually, as many as 50% of individuals with tattoos may want to have their tattoos removed.

-There is good news for those who have an unwanted body design: Newer laser tattoo removal techniques can eliminate or lighten your tattoo with minimal side effects.
+There is good news for those who have an unwanted body design.
+Newer laser tattoo removal methods can remove or lighten your tattoo with few side effects.
 Lasers remove tattoos by breaking up the pigment colors with a high-intensity light beam.
-Black tattoo pigment absorbs all laser wavelengths, making it the easiest to treat.
-Other colors, such as red, selectively absorb green laser light.
-Various colors can only be treated by selected lasers based upon the pigment color.
+Black tattoo pigment absorbs all laser lights, making it the easiest to treat.
+Other colors, such as red, can only absorb green laser light.
+The many other colors used in tattoos can only be treated by specific lasers, which are selected according to pigment color.

 Who can benefit from laser tattoo removal?

-Because each tattoo is unique, removal techniques must be tailored to suit each individual case.
-In the past, tattoos could be removed by a variety of methods but, in many cases, the scars were more unsightly than the tattoo itself.
+Because each tattoo is unique, removal methods must be designed for each individual.
+In the past, tattoos could be removed by several methods.
+However, in many cases, the scars were more unattractive than the tattoo itself.

-How do I find a doctor to removal my tattoo?
+How do I find a doctor to remove my tattoo?

-You want to make sure you find a reputable dermatologist to ensure proper treatment and care.
-If possible, you should obtain a recommendation from your family physician for a dermatologist or skin surgery center that specializes in tattoo removal.
+If possible, get a recommendation from your family physician for a dermatologist or skin surgery center that specializes in tattoo removal.

 What can I expect during the laser tattoo removal?

 Depending on the size and color of your tattoo, the number of treatments will vary.
-Your tattoo may be removed in four to six visits, although many more sessions might be necessary.
-You should schedule a consultation, during which a trained professional will evaluate your personal situation and inform you about the process.
+Your tattoo may be removed in 4 to 6 visits, although many more sessions might be needed.
+Schedule an appointment.
+During this appointment, a trained professional will evaluate your personal situation and inform you about the process.

 In general, this is what will happen during an office visit for tattoo removal using the newer lasers:

-- Smaller tattoos require fewer pulses, while larger ones require more.
+Smaller tattoos require fewer pulses; larger ones require more.
 In either case, the tattoo requires several treatments and multiple visits.
-After each treatment, the tattoo should become progressively lighter.
+After each treatment, the tattoo should become lighter.

-- Most patients do not require any anesthesia.
-However, depending on the location of the tattoo and the patient's pain threshold, the physician may elect to use some form of anesthesia (topical anesthesia cream, local anesthesia injections).
+Most patients do not require any anesthesia.
+However, depending on the location of the tattoo and the patient’s ability to endure pain, the physician may choose to use some form of anesthesia (such as topical anesthesia cream or local anesthesia injections).

-- Immediately following treatment, an ice pack is applied to soothe the treated area.
+Immediately after treatment, an ice pack is applied to soothe the treated area.
 The patient will then be asked to apply a topical antibiotic cream or ointment.
 A bandage or patch will be used to protect the site.
-The treated area should also be covered with a sun block when out in the sun.
+The treated area should also be covered with a sun block when in the sun.

 What are the possible side effects?